blogtitle/blogsources/content/post/web-security-2-xss.md

 1. Use templating engines with contextual auto-escaping ([Go standard library](https://golang.org/pkg/html/template/) or [Google closure templates](https://github.com/google/closure-templates) do it);
 1. Adopt [strict CSP](https://csp.withgoogle.com/docs/strict-csp.html);
-1. Add [Trusted Types](https://github.com/WICG/trusted-types) to your CSP whenever possible (even polyfilling should work fine) or make sure to carefully review all uses of [dangerous DOM APIs](TODO link);
+1. Add [Trusted Types](https://github.com/WICG/trusted-types) to your CSP whenever possible (even polyfilling should work fine) or make sure to carefully review all uses of [dangerous DOM APIs](https://wicg.github.io/trusted-types/dist/spec/#injection-sinks);
 1. Set your cookies as [`HttpOnly`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies) and [scope them](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Scope_of_cookies) so that only the endpoints that need them receive them.

 # Let's apply this to Go!
-Trusted Types are client side, so not much for Go to do, but we can work on the rest.
+* Trusted Types are client side, so not much for Go to do, but we can work on the rest.

-For generating responses make sure you never write to an `http.ResponseWriter` with anything that is not an HTML template.
-It should be easy to catch in code review but it is also quite easy to write [an analyzer](TODO LINK) for it.
+* To generate responses make sure you always write to an `http.ResponseWriter` with an HTML template and nothing else.
+It should be easy to catch this mistake in code review but it is also quite easy to write an analyzer for it.
+If you want to try and write such a tool here is the [doc](https://godoc.org/golang.org/x/tools/go/analysis) and [a talk](https://www.youtube.com/watch?v=HDJE-_s3x8Q) about it.
+If you end up writing it, please [share it](https://staticcheck.io)!

-Strict CSP and contextual auto-escaping can be done with something like the following proof of concept.
+* Strict CSP and contextual auto-escaping can be done with something like the following proof of concept.
 Make sure you import `"html/template"` and `"crypto/rand"` and **not** `text/template` and `math/rand`.

 ```go
 package main